18 Types of Community You Need to Know About Today

 11. LGBTQ+ Communities

-LGBTQ+ communities are formed around shared experiences related to sexual orientation and gender identity.
-These communities provide a vital support network for individuals who may face discrimination or feel isolated due to their identity.
+LGBTQ+ communities are built around shared experiences related to sexual orientation and gender identity, offering vital support networks for individuals who may face discrimination or feel isolated.
+These communities provide safe spaces where members can express themselves freely, find acceptance, and connect with others who understand their experiences.

-LGBTQ+ communities offer safe spaces where members can express themselves freely, find acceptance, and connect with others who understand their experiences.
-These communities often organize events like Pride parades, support groups, and social gatherings that celebrate diversity and advocate for equality and human rights.
+These communities often organize events like Pride parades, support groups, and social gatherings that celebrate diversity and advocate for equality and human rights, using symbols like custom lapel pins to amplify their message and solidarity.

 12. Religious Communities